FlowFuse/website/src/node-red/getting-started/editor/header.md

 ### Import

 This option allows you to import the application's `flow.json`.
-In genral, You have two main methods available for importing: you can either use the "Clipboard" field or upload the file from your local system by clicking "Select file to import".
+In general, you have two main methods available for importing: you can either use the "Clipboard" field or upload the file from your local system by clicking "Select file to import".

 ![Import option of the main menu's options](./images/main-menu-import.png "Import option of the main menu's options"){data-zoomable}